Voiturette: History

 Such vehicles are sometimes also called "motor quadricycles" or "motor tricycles".
-The driver's license for them is available to people over 16 years and is in category "B1" and is valid, subject to restrictions, in all European Union countries.
+The driver's license for them is available to people over 16 years in the "B1" category and is valid, subject to restrictions, in all European Union countries.

 Renault's 1898 Voiturette

-French maker Renault's first car was simply called Voiturette, instead of the common usage then (it would have been called Renault 1¾ CV).
+French automaker Renault's first car was simply called the Voiturette, instead of the common usage then (it would have been called Renault 1¾ CV).
 The 1900 model (Voiturette C) was considered the first ever sedan (a car with roof).